-Another component of our executive compensation program is the grant of RSUs under our 2005 RSU Plan.
+Another component of our executive compensation program through 2009 was the grant of RSUs under our 2005 RSU Plan.
 A RSU represents a contingent obligation to deliver a share of our common stock to the holder of the RSU on a distribution date.
 Each RSU award made to our executives in 2005 vested one-third (1/3) upon grant and the balance in equal monthly increments on the first day of each month beginning January 1, 2006 and ending December 1, 2007.
-We will issue the vested shares underlying the RSU awards on the earlier of (i) a Change of Control (as defined in our 2005 RSU Plan), or (ii) in four annual installments starting on January 1, 2011.
+The vested shares underlying the RSU awards are issued on the earlier of (i) a Change of Control (as defined in our 2005 RSU Plan), or (ii) in four annual installments starting on January 1, 2011.
 In the event of a Change of Control, our issuance of the vested shares shall be made in a lump sum distribution.
-In the absence of a Change of Control, the issuance of the vested shares shall be made in four (4) equal installments on each of January 1, 2011, January 1, 2012, January 1, 2013 and January 1, 2014.
+In the absence of a Change of Control, the issuance of vested shares shall be made in four (4) equal installments on each of January 1, 2011 (which installment was distributed as scheduled), January 1, 2012, January 1, 2013 and January 1, 2014.
 Upon our distribution of the vested shares underlying the RSU awards, the recipients must submit to us the par value of \$0.01 per share.
 In 2005, we granted Messrs.
 Reddick, Spivey, Clemens, Seiser and Emigh RSU awards with respect to 825,000, 660,000, 440,000, 165,000 and 137,500 underlying shares, respectively.
-Of the RSU awards to employees noted above in 2005, 30%, 24%, 16%, 6% and 5% were issued to Messrs.
+Of the RSU awards in 2005 to employees noted above 30%, 24%, 16%, 6% and 5% were issued to Messrs.
 Reddick, Spivey, Clemens, Seiser and Emigh, respectively.
-In the case of Messrs, Reddick, Spivey and Clemens, such awards were reflected in their employment agreements.
-We may also grant RSUs in connection with commencement of employment.
+In the case of Messrs.
+Reddick, Spivey and Clemens, such awards were reflected in their employment agreements.
+We have also granted RSUs in connection with commencement of employment.
 In April 2008, upon commencement of his employment, Mr. Jones was granted an RSU award for 50,000 shares, which vested monthly in 2,500 share installments commencing May 31, 2008.
 Dr. Brzeczko and another executive were also awarded RSUs upon commencement of employment in 2009.
-No additional RSUs were granted to our executive officers in 2007 or 2008 as the Compensation Committee and the Board elected to grant salary increases in 2007, option awards in 2008 and bonuses in 2007 and 2008.
-In April 2009 we granted an aggregate of 285,000 RSUs to all of our employees (other than those who had already received awards earlier in the year upon commencement of employment), including 85,000, 45,000, 30,000, 24,000 and 18,000 to Messrs.
+In April 2009 we granted an aggregate of 285,000 RSUs to all of our employees (other than those who had already received awards earlier in 2009 upon commencement of employment), including 85,000, 45,000, 30,000, 24,000 and 18,000 to Messrs.
 Reddick, Jones, Clemens, Seiser and Emigh, respectively, representing 30%, 16%, 11%, 8% and 6% of RSUs granted to employees generally.
-It is likely we will maintain similar but not necessarily identical ratios of distribution of RSU awards in the future as we made in 2005 and 2009 to those persons and/or persons in similar management positions.
+Since the 2005 RSU Plan mandates fixed distribution dates commencing at January 1, 2011 (which will pre-date any new RSU grant under our 2005 Plan), we do not anticipate issuing additional RSUs in the absence of amending the 2005 RSU Plan to alter the distribution dates with respect to newly issued RSUs.
+However, if the 2005 RSU Plan is amended, it is likely we will maintain similar but not necessarily identical ratios of distribution of RSU awards in the future as we made in 2005 and 2009 to those persons and/or persons in similar management positions.
 Equity awards granted to executive upon commencing employment are considered in and serve to reduce, the annual equity awards that may be made to such executive in later in such year.